 Workspaces

-Mimiq's Workspaces feature lets you remount any folder in a Media Composer-compatible way, akin to how NEXIS makes folders on shared storage available.
+Mimiq's Workspaces feature allows you to use non-NAS-type storage with Media Composer.
+It lets you remount any folder in a Media Composer-compatible way, akin to how NEXIS makes folders on shared storage available.
 This allows you to use any type of storage for bin locking.
-This is particularly useful for utilizing non-NAS storage like RAID, SAN (e.g. Quantum StorNext), and local folders as independent NEXIS shares.
+This is particularly useful for utilizing non-NAS storage like RAID, SAN (e.g., Quantum StorNext), and local folders as independent NEXIS shares.

 Installation